Disclosure: This post may contain affiliate links. See my disclosure page for more information.

 Fair word of warning: raw honey is nothing like what you’ve come to expect from the grocery store.
 Rather than syrupy and translucent, raw honey is thick and opaque.
 The top quarter inch or so usually hardens over to form a crust, but the rest will be soft and gooey.

-- Hair shampoo/conditioner: I mixed one tablespoon of honey in a half cup of warm water for a shampoo.
+Mix one tablespoon of raw honey in a half cup of warm water for a shampoo.
 I have to admit, I didn’t like it.
 I might just be too accustomed to a sudsy shampoo, but I didn’t feel that it got my hair clean.
 Still, everyone’s hair is different so it might work better for you than it did for me.

-- Moisturizer: I’ve probably had some of the worst dry skin in my life this winter.
+I’ve probably had some of the worst dry skin in my life this winter.
 My hands are red and cracked, and no matter what I try, nothing seems to help.
 I smeared some honey on the most troublesome spots and left it on for about five minutes.
 At that point I started feeling a light burning sensation so figured it was time to get it off!
 I noticed a slight improvement immediately, but a couple of hours later, the redness had greatly diminished and my knuckles felt softer.
-I’m going to continue to do this for the next several days and expect to see a noticeable improvement.
+I’m sold!

 Raw honey is definitely more expensive than its store-bought counterpart, usually by at least a few dollars.
 But, if you can eliminate a facial cleanser, cough syrup, shampoo or conditioner, and a moisturizer, you’ll probably come out at least $10-15 ahead.
 Not too shabby!
 And a jar of raw honey goes a long way.
 I’ve used mine mostly for a facial cleanser and it probably lasts for around six months.
 For comparison, a regular sized container of face soap that I would buy at a drugstore would likely only last for half of that time, at best.